logo

 req.db:

-For single database conection per request.
-You can store structure with more databases if you need to this vairable.
+For a single database connection per request.
+You can store a structure with multiple databases if needed.

 req.app_:

-So if you want to add any other variable, be careful to named it.
+So if you want to add any other variable, be careful how you name it.

 Headers and Sessionslink | top